-Using Technology Effectively On The Trade Show Floor
+Trade Show Technology and Using it Effectively On The Show Floor

 Suffice it to say there wasn’t much trade show technology in the trade show world at that time.

-And science hadn’t even made a toehold when it came to capturing leads.
-An exhibitor went to a trade show with a peculiarly blue booth and a stack of lead cards, and pretty much hoped for the best.
+And science had not even made a toehold when it came to capturing leads.
+An exhibitor went to a trade show with a peculiarly blue booth and a stack of lead cards and pretty much hoped for the best.

 Of course, back then, technology wasn’t driving the sales process either.